 - Approximately 5,500 new rental units across 35 projects are expected to complete in 2025, most near transit hubs

-- Three-bedroom units are more available than before, giving families more choice.
+- Three-bedroom units are more available than before

 - Expect More Competition – With thousands of new units coming online, standing out through strong marketing and modern amenities is key.